Facts and History

 - Class Rank: Upper 40 percent

-*Students with lower ACT scores may have to first successfully complete the university's CHANCE program or qualify under special considerations.
+*Students applying for admission in 2020 who have lower ACT scores may have to first successfully complete the university's CHANCE program or qualify under special considerations.
+Starting in fall 2021, we won't consider students' ACT/SAT scores for general admission.

 - Youngest college on campus (established in 1985)